Steel-Shadow/Summer-Python-Course-Final-Project/readme.md

 2. Implement CRUD (Create, Read, Update, Delete) operations and bookmarking for the knowledge graph.

-3. Add other functionalities based on own practicality and workload, and give scores to thefunctions accordingly
+3. Add other functionalities based on own practicality and workload, and give scores to the functions accordingly